 Currently the Sheriff of Windham County, Vermont, I am an experienced and engaging leader.
-With over eighteen years of experience, it is my desire to continue to serve the people of Windham County as Sheriff.
+With over nineteen years of experience, it is my desire to continue to serve the people of Windham County as Sheriff.
 I would like to simplify access to emergency services in Windham County, provide 24/7 policing throughout the county, and utilize modern technology to improve our services.

 Having heard of several communities struggles, we developed a Regional Animal Control Officer program in which a trained civilian ACO has been able to support numerous towns through animal issues.
 There are currently seven member towns, with desire by several other towns to engage the services of this program.
 It is the desire to expand the offerings of this program to all towns in Windham County.